Recommender Systems

 3. If not converged, go to Step 1.

-The only thing I’ve left out at this point is how to deal with the missing entries of \(R\).
+The only thing we’ve left out at this point is how to deal with the missing entries of \(R\).

-It’s not hard, but the details aren’t that interesting, so I will give you code instead!
+It’s not hard, but the details aren’t that interesting, so we’ll give you code instead!

 ALS in Practice